 Anyone who is a CHISEL shareholder can stand for election to our Board at the Annual General Meeting.
 We have a maximum Board membership of 12 and our rules require that tenants should fill at least one third but no more than two-thirds of the places.
 Current membership is as follows:

 Adrian is a CHISEL tenant in one of the association’s shared properties.
 He is interested in helping make sure that tenants’ views are always considered when new policies and plans are discussed.
-Adrian is a tenant Board member of CHISEL’s Operational Scrutiny Committee.
+Adrian is a tenant Board member of CHISEL’s Operational Scrutiny Committee and will be taking over the role of Co-ordinator for this Committee.
 He works in the Civil Service.

 Sandra is a housing consultant with extensive experience of working in the social housing sector .She is committed to ensuring that organisations are well run, financially stable and that tenants are actively involved in the management of the organisation.

 Angela is a Freelance property management consultant who has worked in social housing for over 25 years.
 Specialising in change and housing management.
 Angela has worked with both Housing Associations and charities and is passionate about managing the best possible housing services for people in need.
 She lives locally and is keen to offer her housing and change management skills and experience to help deliver the strategic goals at CHISEL.

 Fiona works as a Member Development Officer at Barking & Dagenham Council specialising in governance, training and member support.
 She has previously worked in the housing association sector working to establish Tenant Management Organisations and in the voluntary sector with Southwark Women’s Aid and the Migrant Resource Centre.
 Fiona lives locally and is keen to support CHISEL in its work.